-While Riga is the largest capital city of the Baltic States, it is by no means a “big city”.
-It’s charm also stems from the wide main streets, unclogged with traffic and a bicycle friendly culture in the city centre.
-There is no shortage of lush city parks making this a very walkable and pleasant city.
+As well as a fascinating history, its charm also stems from the wide main streets, lack of traffic and bicycle-friendly culture in the city centre.
+There is no shortage of lush city parks making Riga a very walkable and pleasant city to get around.

 The Art Nouveau District

 Nowhere else in Europe will you find a better collection of beautifully preserved art nouveau buildings than in Riga.

 Stop by the Art Nouveau Museum in Alberta St to gaze from the foyer at this incredible staircase.
 That you can do for free, entry to the museum will cost a few Euro.